Spot the ball

-If you structure your spot the ball scheme so that participants are expected to guess, or judge, whether anything is true or not, it is likely to be betting.
+If you organise your spot the ball scheme so that players are expected to guess or judge whether something is true or not, it is likely to be betting.

-For example, if the aim is to choose which of a number of pre-selected positions corresponds to the actual position of the ball in the photograph, it is likely to be betting.
-In order to run this type of scheme you will need an appropriate betting operating licence.
+If the aim is to choose which number of pre-selected positions is the actual position of the ball in the photograph, it is likely to be betting.

 Is your spot the ball scheme a game of chance?